 What Note Is Pictured Here

 What Note is Pictured Here?
-A Comprehensive Guide to Music Notation and Identification
+A full breakdown to Music Notation and Identification

 Understanding the Musical Staff

 Before we can identify a specific note, let's establish a solid foundation in understanding the musical staff.
+Even so, the pitch of the notes depends on the clef used.
+Each line and space represents a specific pitch.
 The staff is the five horizontal lines upon which musical notation is written.
-Each line and space represents a specific pitch.
-The pitch of the notes depends on the clef used.
 The clef is a symbol placed at the beginning of the staff that indicates the pitch of the lines and spaces.

 Common Clefs: Treble and Bass